ix-ax/axsharp/docfx/articles/blazor/README.md

-# Ix.Presentation.Blazor
+# AXSharp.Presentation.Blazor

-Ix.Presentation.Blazor is set of libraries, which provides automatic generation of UI and custom styles.
+AXSharp.Presentation.Blazor is set of libraries, which provides automatic generation of UI and custom styles.

 ---